Photography & Me 2011 (Incomplete)

 Honduran summer mornings are heavy.
-The heat of the day carries through the night and consequently morning brings no relief.
-Seeking cooler weather in high mountain valleys, we rent a small Toyota van and set out across the littoral plane thick with palm oil and pineapple plantations for the Mayan ruins near Santa Rosa de Copan.
+The heat of the day carries deep into the night and consequently morning brings no relief.
+Seeking cooler weather in high mountain valleys, we rent a small Toyota van and set out from La Ceiba across the littoral plane thick with palm oil and pineapple plantations for the Mayan ruins at Santa Rosa de Copan.

 What passes for paved road in Honduras is something of a crap shoot.
-We encounter smooth stretches that linger for tens of kilometers, only to be confronted by bus-sized, maws that would swallow a vehicle were it not for the safety cones and easels placed 3 meters from its hungry edge.
+We encounter smooth stretches that linger for tens of kilometers, only to be confronted by bus-sized maws that would swallow a vehicle were it not for the safety cones and easels placed 3 meters from their hungry edge.

-On high traffic routes, approaching a village is hazardous.
+On heavily traveled routes, approaching a village is hazardous.
 An otherwise well maintained road turns to potholes and gravel several hundred meters from the first house.
-It’s a sort of toll road set-up.
+It’s a sort of “toll road” set-up.
 Maybe “banditry” is a better descriptor.
 Boys stand roadside with shovels, tossing gravel in a disingenuous public works project, filling potholes they themselves created.
 They exhort in staccato Spanish, hands out for money, “Tips?
 We are paving your way!”
 I thought them sincere and charming the first time I saw this.
 The first time my head hit the roof of the Toyota van, thanks to the potholes.

 Roads like these take us out past San Pedro Sula and up the mountains and to the distant monumental Maya ruins near the border with Guatemala.
 We’re lucky today, only two military check points slow our progress.
 The army is hoping to nab a gang of Kalishnakov-brandishing, roadside bandits.
 The gang (self-described rebels) stop buses and passenger cars demanding cash and jewelry.
 It’s the real deal here.
 Highwaymen and stagecoach robbery.
 These things still happen in much of the world.
 We forget that in the US.

 Hondurans raise their cattle in the mountains where it’s cooler.
 Hot cattle need lots of water to maintain weight because weight means money.
 Thus, cattle ranching in high mountain valleys.
 Castro encountered this problem when they tried dairy farming in Cuba to produce milk for ice cream.
 Tropical heat is not conducive cattle raising.

 The mountain roads hair-pin and jostle and to this you add the danger of hard-charging cattle trucks.
-Cattle truck drivers run wide-open on straightaways and on blind corners alike.
+They run wide-open on straightaways and blind corners alike.
 The squeal of hot brakes is the only warning you get.
-They appear in violent bursts of rust, oxidized paint, and great, rumbling billows of diesel exhaust.
+They appear in violent bursts of rust, oxidized paint, and great, rumbling billows of sooty, diesel exhaust.

 Mountain peasants gather in mobs at makeshift bus stops - precarious, cliff-side turnouts.
 Approaching one of these my naive eyes fix on a colorfully clothed gathering that glows gold in the dropping sun.
 One of many opium visions that lull the Western mind to fantasies of lions and lambs dwelling in Biblical harmony.
 Honduras doesn’t allow of such foolishness for long though.